-The Bank Secrecy Act (BSA) is a law against money laundering in the US.
+The BSA is a law against money laundering in the US.
 It entails US financial institutions to cooperate with the government to prevent financial crimes.

 To file a CTR, a financial institution must get information about a person who conducts a transaction.
 This is usually the Social Security number and some kind of government-issued document like a driver’s license.

 Note that a person cannot break up the transaction into smaller amounts to avoid being reported to the government.
-This is called “structuring” and it is a crime.
+This is a crime called structuring.
 It can lead to a fine of up to $250,000 or even to imprisonment for up to 5 years.
 Actually, the penalty can be doubled if a person also broke another law when conducting a transaction or if the amount of money involved was more than $100,000.

 It is worth noticing that certain persons or institutions that routinely use currency might be granted an exemption from filing a CTR.
 This undoubtedly helps institutions to reduce the reporting burden.

-The BSA also demands banks to report any suspicious activity that they notice.
+The BSA also demands financial institutions to report any suspicious activity that they notice.
 In this case, they file a Suspicious Activity Report (SAR).
 If a financial institution fails to detect and report a potential crime, it faces civil money penalties imposed by FinCEN.
 Take an example of US Bank National Association that failed to report thousands of suspicious cases for 4 years.
-It got fined 185 million dollars.
+It got fined 600 million dollars.

 A financial institution has 30 days to submit a report since the detection of suspicious activity.
 If it cannot identify a suspect, it can postpone submitting for 30 days more, but it should be filed no later than 60 days in any case.
 Of course, in the case of an emergency, a financial institution must contact FinCEN immediately.